 We are working on launching a 60mm water heater for the Frontier Stove along with a 100mm water heater for the Frontier Plus as soon as possible.
 Quality and safety are of utmost importance to us, and so we're working to find a factory where we can make these water heaters to our very high specifications, which takes longer than you might think!
 We'll update all our customers as soon as we've got news of a launch date for these.

-The Mojave Red and Metallic Sky Blue Travellers have been discontinued.
-The Traveller Stove range now includes Satin Black, Honey Glow Brown and limited edition Forest Green.
-The Fintan stove comes in Satin Black and Honey Glow Brown.
+The Mojave Red, Metallic Sky Blue and Forest Green Travellers have been discontinued.
+The Small Space Stove range now includes Satin Black and Honey Glow Brown.

-Our Traveller and Fintan Stoves are handmade here on our yard in Cornwall by the lovely Nick.
-The Frontier and the Frontier Plus are manufactured in China.
+Our Shepherd, Traveller, Fintan and Tana Stoves are handmade here on our yard in Cornwall by the lovely Rob.
+The Frontier and the Frontier Plus components are manufactured in China and we amend, assemble and finish the stoves in our manufacturing shed here in Cornwall.
 The stoves were designed to be sent out as aid and this keeps costs down so we can continue to do so.
 We work with one factory; we have a great working relationship with them and are happy in the knowledge that their standards for workers are well up to standard.

 Absolutely, we always welcome people visiting the office.
 Our address can be found in the contact information and we are open Monday to Friday, 9am – 5pm.
 It’s always best if you give us a call in advance so we know to expect you.
 Our number is 01872870839.
 Our office can sometimes be quite difficult to find so give us a call if you get lost!